-13. Respond to Internal Review of Administrative Draft of Response to Comments

-Following City review, consultant will revise the Administrative Draft of Response to Comments, based upon City direction.
-If comments result in significant changes to DEIR, an administrative review of the DEIR by City staff will be necessary, and the document recirculated.
-The consultant will be responsible for providing secure shared electronic access to .pdf of revised

-DEIR (or if revisions are limited to a few chapters, only modified chapters), as well as all word processing and graphic files of revised DEIR.
+13. Respond to Internal Review of Administrative Draft of Response to Comments review of the DEIR by City staff will be necessary, and the document recirculated.
+The consultant will be responsible for providing secure shared electronic access to .pdf of revised DEIR (or if revisions are limited to a few chapters, only modified chapters), as well as all word processing and graphic files of revised DEIR.
 Consultant will provide revised DEIR electronically (and if requested, in hardcopy) to Trusted and Responsible Agencies, the California State Clearinghouse, Mendocino County, the Applicant, the Applicant's Agent, and the City.
 Two hardcopies shall be provided for public review at the Fort Bragg Public Library and City Hall.